alexeyoganezov/oldskull/README.md

 `OsfCollectionView` class is a View that creates a container Element and inside of it renders Models from a Collection using provided `OsfModelView`.

-If a Collection has no Models then other View called "EmptyView" is rendered instead.
+If a Collection has no Models then other View called "EmptyView" can rendered instead.

+Default container element is `<div></div>` but you can change it by overwriting `getHTML()` method:

 ```typescript
 import { OsfCollectionView } from 'oldskull';